Top 15 Accounting APIs to Integrate with in 2026

 Acumatica is a cloud-native ERP platform known for its unlimited user licensing model and flexible architecture.
 Popular among mid-sized companies wanting enterprise capabilities without per-user costs.

-What it's good for: Cloud-first mid-sized companies needing flexible accounting solutions with unlimited user licensing
+What it's good for: Cloud-first mid-sized companies needing flexible accounting solutions with unlimited user licensing, especially in industries like construction, distribution, and manufacturing.

 Key features: